 Knee operations are extremely common and usually very effective.
-People are often understandably nervous about having a knee operation but in most cases, people make an excellent recovery.
+Surgery may be fairly minor, such as keyhole surgery to clean out the joint, or pretty major, such as replacing the entire joint.
+People are often understandably nervous about having a knee operation but in most cases, surgery is extremely successful and people make an excellent recovery.

-Here you can find out more about the most common knee operations performed, including what surgery involves, the most common problems and risks associated with surgery, and what rehab involves afterwards.
+Here we will look the most common knee operations performed including what surgery involves, the most common problems and risks associated with surgery, what rehab involves afterwards and how to make a full recovery.

 The anterior cruciate ligament (ACL) sits in the middle of the knee joint and is responsible for controlling knee stability.
 It can be injured either through direct contact injuries or awkard twisting movements of the knee.
 This can result in either a partial tear or complete rupture of the tendon.